Deepika-Rajasekar/Airplane-Price-Prediction/README.md

 # Airplane Price Prediction
 ### Multiple Linear Regression | EDA | Power BI Dashboards

+## 📌 Project Goal & Business Value

+- The primary objective of this project is to provide a data-driven valuation framework for the aviation industry.
+By leveraging historical market data, this predictive model assists sellers, buyers, and fleet managers in estimating aircraft prices with high precision.

+- Standardizing Valuation: Eliminates subjective pricing bias by using objective features like Aircraft Age, Engine Configuration, and Seating Capacity.

+- Risk Mitigation: Helps buyers avoid overpaying and sellers avoid undervalued listings by identifying the "Fair Market Value" through Multiple Linear Regression.

+- Market Transparency: Provides stakeholders with a clear understanding of which technical specifications (e.g., Number of Engines vs. Fuel Type) drive the most significant price fluctuations.

-## 📌 Overview
+## Overview
-This project predicts **airplane market prices** using multiple linear regression and explores the key technical, operational and economic factors influencing aircraft valuation—all visualised through interactive Power BI dashboards.
+and explores the key technical, operational and economic factors influencing aircraft valuation—all visualised through interactive Power BI dashboards.
 The dataset consists of **12,377 airplane records** originally collected in Turkish, translated into English for analysis.

----

-## 🎯 Objectives
-- Build a regression model to estimate airplane prices
-- Identify the most significant price-influencing factors
-- Perform EDA to uncover trends related to capacity, engine type, range, and pricing
-- Create interactive Power BI dashboards to visualise insights
-- Evaluate model performance using metrics: R², RMSE, MSE, MAE, Accuracy

 ---